COVID digest: WHO says pandemic is not over, more variants expected | DW | 11.02.2022

 A pattern of exponential spikes in the infection rate was experienced as the highly infectious variant spread following its discovery by South African scientists in November.

-However, there has not been a corresponding spike in death rates when compared to earlier variants, which has led to a level of optimism that perhaps the worst of the COVID-19 pandemic may be over.
+However, there has not been a corresponding spike in death rates compared with earlier variants, which has led to a level of optimism that perhaps the worst of the COVID-19 pandemic may be over.

 Here are the latest major developments on coronavirus from around the world:

-Germany's Chancellor Olaf Scholz said on Friday that the surge in COVID-19 infections is peaking, which could mean an easing up of restrictions.
+Chancellor Olaf Scholz of Germany said Friday that the surge in COVID-19 infections is peaking, which could mean an easing of restrictions.

 "The scientific forecasts show that the high point of the wave is in sight," Scholz told parliament.